shibochen/JavaScript/JavaScript/Tutorial_Notes.md

 ## `var` variable
 1. `var` has no block scope: variables either function-wide or global, they are visible through blocks;
-2. if a code block is inside a function, then `var` become function-level variable.
+2. If a code block is inside a function, then `var` become function-level variable.
-3. variable declarations are processed at funciton start, but assignments are not.
+3. Variable declarations are processed at funciton start, but assignments are not.

 # global object